 Building 1 (B1) - Building 1 houses our Makerspace, as well as our Middle School STEAM classrooms.
 It is a multipurpose building that has also been the home of our Spring Benefit and Graduation celebrations in past years.
 Sometimes referred to as “the Warehouse”.

-Building 2 (B2) - Building 2 contains Visual and Performing Arts classrooms, the Community SEL Room, the Cafe (where Level I students each lunch), and our main gathering space (Playspace) which is used for assemblies, indoor recess, presentations, and other large school activities.
+Building 2 (B2) - Building 2 contains Visual and Performing Arts classrooms, the Community SEL Room, and our main gathering space (Playspace) which is used for assemblies, indoor recess, presentations, and other large school activities.
+As of the 2020-21 school year, the Playspace has been in use for open-air Level II classrooms.

 Building 3 (B3) - This is the oldest of the Synapse School buildings at 3375 Edison Way.
 All Lower School classrooms are located here, as well as our main entrance and communal spaces, including the Library, Teaching & Learning Lab, Engineering Space, Math Lab, and Staff Co-lab.

 Building 4 (B4) - This building is where most of our Middle School classes are held.
-Building 4 is the most recently remodeled of the four Synapse School buildings.
-In this building you will find the Head of School’s office, the Brainwave Learning Center, Empathy Hall and the Multipurpose Corner where small community gatherings are held.
+Building 4 is in between the Back Playground and the Garden (or Back Parking Lot).

 Change Maker - Synapse defines Change Makers as people who impact the world in positive and authentic ways, are robustly prepared for real world challenges that require the integration of academic, creative, and social-emotional domains, and are not defined by numbers or scale.
 Each year a specific Change Maker who embodies the annual theme is chosen to help focus curriculum across all levels.

 Change Maker Themes - The 9-year cycle of Change Maker Themes are the building blocks of a Change Maker.
 The themes influence Synapse Curriculum and the choice of each year’s school-wide Change Maker, who is chosen to align with that year’s theme.

 Did you know… There are 9 themes so that a student starting at Synapse in Kindergarten would have experienced one year of each theme by the time they graduate from 8th grade?

 Change Maker Space - Now known as the Engineering Space